Role of WHO in Indian national program

 The World Health Organization (WHO) plays an important role in supporting India’s national health programs.
 Specifically, WHO has been working closely with the Indian government to help address public health challenges in the country and improve the overall health and well-being of its citizens.

-Overall, WHO’s role in India’s national health program is to provide technical assistance, support, and guidance to the government in addressing public health challenges, promoting health equity, and improving health outcomes for all.
+Overall, WHO‘s role in India’s national health program is to provide technical assistance, support, and guidance to the government.
+WHO addressing public health challenges, promoting health equity, and improving health outcomes for all.

 Final Year B Pharm Notes, Syllabus, Books, PDF Subjectwise/Topicwise